 - Don’t Forget Your Manners.
 From the initial interview invitation to checking in with the receptionist to the interview itself, be kind and respectful to everyone!
 Every person you deal with is an important part of the company environment and they deserve to be treated as such.
 People talk.
 You don’t want to be branded a rude person because that means you aren’t a great fit for any job.

 Bonus Tip: Enlist A Friend

 When you’re getting ready to interview for a job, you might get too in your head.
 Don’t forget that you have people who want to help you!
 No woman is an island, even if you feel like one during your job search process.

 Before the big day, enlist a friend, family member, or mentor to help you prepare.
 Finding someone who works in the same industry and/or who will give you honest feedback is best.

 She can help you go over the company website and job description so you know it inside and out.
 You two could also stage a mock interview so you can practice your answers to common interview questions.
 There are no guarantees but it can ease your nerves a little!
 Even if you just text your mom to ask for an ego boost, knowing someone is on your side is a huge stress reliever.

 Of all the important things to do before a job interview, finding your support system is one of the most important.
 Your loved ones can cheer you on as you prepare, celebrate with you if you get the job, and help you move on if you don’t.

 There are so many little things to do before a job interview!

 What are your go-to things to do before a job interview?
-Were you surprised by any of my tips?
+Were you surprised by any of my job interview tips?
+What’s your best (or worst) interview story?
 Let us know in the comments below!